 Who is Betterment?

-With $13.5+ billion in assets under management, Betterment is largest independent robo-advisor.
+With $13.5+ billion in assets under management, Betterment is the largest independent robo-advisor.
 Betterment was the first independent online financial advisor to reach $10 billion AUM in July of 2017.

 With Betterment, your entire investment experience takes place online.
 An algorithm calculates your portfolio based on your preferences and goals.
 That algorithm uses Modern Portfolio Theory (MPT), created by Harry Markowitz during the 1950s, and supported by 70 years of investment research.
 MPT focuses on investing in major market sectors, rather than in individual securities.